-The most common mistake that new seller makes is that they calculate profit margin without ROI calculation.
+The most common mistake that new seller makes is to calculate a profit margin without a ROI calculation.
 Let’s say for example you comparing two products, a knife, and a spoon.

 The knife had a profit margin of 30% while the spoon had a profit margin of 20%.
 But then you look at the ROI for each and ROI for knives is 53% compared with an ROI of 120% for spoons.